garystafford/candidate-service/README.md

 ## Introduction

 The Candidate [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by MongoDB, using Atlas on GCP, and RabbitMQ, using CloudAMQP on GCP.
 It is part of the Voter API (see diagram below).
 The Candidate service exposes several HTTP API endpoints, listed below.
-API users can retrieve a list candidates, add a new candidate, and inspect technical information about the running service.
+API users can manage candidates and inspect technical information about the running service.

 ![Architecture](GKE_AMPQ_v1.png)